-- Use large fonts – It might seem counter-intuitive since your users will experience your website on a small screen, but mobile users find it much easier to use sites when the content and buttons are displayed in a large font size.
+- Use large fonts – It might seem counter-intuitive since your users will experience your website on a small screen, but mobile users find it much easier to use sites when the content and buttons are displayed in clear fonts.
 Sure, you will be able to fit less content on the screen but mobile users are more than happy to scroll.
 You can be sure that people will have a bad experience if they can’t read your content.
 So make sure the mobile version of your website is legible.

 - Lightweight coding – Mobile users are even less patient than desktop users.
 Most of the time, mobile visitors will load your web pages with mobile data which tends to be slower than a home internet connection.
 As such, your site design needs to be lightweight.
 Get rid of any plugin, pop up, or app integration that will slow your mobile site down unless it is totally necessary.

 - Optimized images – It should come as no surprise that large image files take a long time to load.
-Speed is everything to the mobile experience but the good news is that you can use a website like TinyPNG to compress images without losing any quality.
+Website load speed is everything to the mobile experience and for that you need to know how to optimize web images.
+The good news is that you can use a website like TinyPNG to compress images without losing any quality.
 This is one of the most common steps that developers take making a mobile optimized website.